JohnnyZhang917/mbed_os_rtos_apps/apps/driver/usart/sync/usart_echo/readme.md

 # USART driver synchronous - USART echo

-This example echoes the received characters over the console using the USART driver in synchronous mode.
+This example echoes the received characters over the console using the USART driver in synchronous mode in Mbed OS RTOS environment.

 ## Description